oracle-livelabs/developer/visual-builder/studio/create-web-app/create-app/create-app.md

   ![](images/import-bos-result.png "This image shows the Applying Changes dialog, stating that data import finished successfully.")

-11. In the Business Objects pane, you'll now see two new business objects, each of which becomes a table in Visual Builder's embedded database.
+11. In the Business Objects pane, you'll now see two new business objects, each of which becomes a table in VB Studio's embedded database.
 Click **Department**, then **Data** to view four departments imported from the spreadsheet.
 See how the **location** column shows each department's floor, as defined in the referenced Location object.

   ![](images/new-bos.png "This image shows the newly created Department and Employee objects on the Business Objects page.
 Department is open on the Data tab, showing four departments.")